Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 I understand that.

-However, I do have, you know, as as an American, I will do my part to cast my vote.
+However, I do have, you know, as an American, I will do my part to cast my vote.

 It's not just national security.

-Uh and and but the Democrats have given everybody reason, doubt their commitment to it.
+But the Democrats have given everybody reason, doubt their commitment to it.

-They have in they have invested in defeat.
+They have invested in defeat.

 But this election is not going to be about Iraq.

-Because things are going well, Bush is not on the ballot.
+Bush is not on the ballot.

-And whether it's going to drift more towards socialism or whether we're going to maintain our capitalist roots, entrepreneurial spirit, rugged individualism.
+This election is going to be about the future of the country and whether it's going to drift more towards socialism or whether we're going to maintain our capitalist roots, entrepreneurial spirit, rugged individualism.

 It's a seminal, serious question.

-This is the 08 presidential race is the last chance for 60s anti-war radical baby boomers to get their hands around this country, their arms around this country, and shape it in the image that they've wanted it to be for 40, 45 years.
+This is, the 08 presidential race is the last chance for 60s anti-war radical baby boomers to get their hands around this country, their arms around this country, and shape it in the image that they've wanted it to be for 40, 45 years.

-Uh you're going to have a new generation of candidates come along in 2004, 2000 or 2012 and beyond.
+You're going to have a new generation of candidates come along in 2004, 2012 and beyond.

 So this is it.